Pumping takes too long?

 How to use the BabyMotion Flange?

 The flange is used as any regular breast pump flange.
 However, because it's soft, it will "absorb" some vacuum so you may need to turn your pump up a little bit.
+When using, please insert tightly into the connector to ensure a good seal.

 Which breast pumps are the BabyMotion Flange compatible with?